 Sharing Information In-Network

 A medical database makes it easier for staff to share information within an institution.
 For example, in a hospital, once a radiologist downloads X-ray results, the emergency room doctor has immediate access to make treatment decisions, and a billing specialist knows to initiate an insurance claim, all without leaving their offices.
+This seamless sharing extends to various medical procedures, ensuring that all relevant data is accurately recorded and accessible.

-As a medical office assistant, updates you make in patients’ demographic or financial information flow to other departments to ensure changes will be made only once.
+As a medical office assistant, updates you make in patients’ demographic or financial information flow to other departments to confirm changes will be made only once.
 Everyone who then looks at that record sees the same data.

 If you change a patient’s insurance carrier at check-in, the physician is made aware and can suggest treatments known to be covered.
 The billing specialist is also notified, so he or she can collect the correct copayment and direct claims to the right company.